Dog Days (2001 film): Production

 Ulrich Seidl made the film over three years, recruiting most of the cast as non-professional actors.
 Alfred Mrva plays the role of an alarm systems engineer whilst being an alarm systems engineer in real life and Viktor Hennemann who plays a lover in the film runs a swingers club.

 Critical response

 The Guardian review gave the film three stars out of five and called it a "disturbing vision of Viennese suburbanites suffocating in sweltering heat".
 The BBC reviewer discussed the torture scene and declared "Seidl himself relishes portraying this unpleasantness", whilst Screen Daily stated "Dog Days announces the arrival of a visionary, uncompromising director".

 Accolades

 The film premiered at and won the Grand Special Jury Prize at the Venice Film Festival in 2001.
 It also received the FIPRESCI prize at the 2001 International Film Festival Bratislava.
-Maria Hofstätter was awarded best actress at the 2001 Gijon International Film Festival.
+Maria Hofstätter was awarded best actress at the 2001 Gijón International Film Festival.